 The Ancient Olympic Games were much different than their modern counterparts.
 For one, they began with just a single event, a footrace, before later expanding to other sports like chariot racing, boxing, wrestling, javelin, long jumps, and more!
 The athletes, except for chariot racers, would compete naked.
 Winners would receive a crown made from the cut branch from the sacred olive tree grove near the site.
 Only men were allowed to watch the games, with female goddesses and certain priestesses being the only exceptions.

-Spectators would come from all over the Mediterranean, bringing offerings to the Gods.
-They brought statues, money, bronze tripods, shields, helmets, weapons, and more to give to the Gods.
-The Games took place at the full moon after the summer solstice, when a huge sacrifice to Zeus was made.
-The sacrifice was usually around 100 cows.
+Spectators would come from all over the Mediterranean.
+They brought statues, money, bronze tripods, shields, helmets, weapons, and more to offer to the Gods.
+The Games took place at the full moon after the summer solstice, when a huge sacrifice to Zeus was made – usually around 100 cows.
 The result was basically a huge BBQ that attendees would go crazy for, as meat was basically a delicacy because of the cost.

 The Games served as a time for uniting the people through worship, fellowship, and, of course, watching the athletes compete.
 An “Olympic Truce” was put in to place in the weeks leading up to the games.
 This allowed anyone traveling to the games safe passage through the country, even if there was active combat.
 This did not mean the fighting stopped, though; in fact, many wars between states continued during the games with one even taking place in Olympia!